kythe/kythe/kythe/web/site/getting-started-macos.md

 # Bison.
 The stock version is too old, but Bison is keg-only and Bazel uses
 # a restricted PATH, so we need to tell Bazel where to find bison (see #3514):
 export BISON=/usr/local/opt/bison/bin/bison

+# Java (OpenJDK).
+By default macOS does not have a JDK installed, so we use the
+# openjdk package from Homebrew.
+We need to set JAVA_HOME so the command-line
+# tools will find the right version.
+#
+# Without this, running `java -version` reports an error:
+#    No Java runtime present, requesting install.
+#
+export JAVA_HOME=/usr/local/opt/openjdk

 # Docker: See the instructions below.
 # DO NOT use brew install docker (or if you did: brew uninstall docker).